jych/cle/README.md

 please don't forget to cite and give credits to the right libraries (do not remove references in the docstrings).

 If you happen to use GF-RNN, please do cite this paper:<br>
-Junyoung Chung, Caglar Gulcehre, Kyunghyun Cho and Yoshua Bengio, "Gated Feedback Recurrent Neural Networks", in ICML, 2015.
+Junyoung Chung, Caglar Gulcehre, Kyunghyun Cho and Yoshua Bengio, "Gated Feedback Recurrent Neural Networks", in <I>ICML</I>, 2015.